-The following information is releasable upon request at the discretion of the principal of each school; a student's name, address, telephone number, date and place of birth, photo, subjects study, participation in officially recognized activities and sports, weight and height of members of athletics teams, dates of attendance (on both an annual and daily basis), diplomas and awards received, and the most recent/previous educational agency or institution attended by the student.
-Any parent or guardian of a student attending Rock Hill Schools who would prefer that any of the information designated above not be released without the parent's or guardians prior consent should notify in writing the Office of the Superintendent, Rock Hill Schools 386 E. Black Street Rock Hill, SC 29730, Rock Hill SC 29731 by the Tuesday following Labor Day.
+The following information is releasable upon request at the discretion of the principal of each school: the student's name, address, telephone number, date and place of birth, photo, subjects' study, participation in officially recognized activities and sports, weight, and height of members of athletics teams, dates of attendance (on both an annual and daily basis), diplomas and awards received, and the most recent/previous educational agency or institution attended by the student.
+Any parent or guardian of a student attending Rock Hill Schools who would prefer that any of the information designated above not be released without the parent's or guardians' prior consent should notify in writing the Office of the Superintendent, Rock Hill Schools P.O.
+Drawer 10072, Rock Hill SC 29731 by the Tuesday following Labor Day.
+If such notice is given, the school attended by the student will be notified.